vivaansinghvi07/why/tic-tac-toe/README.md

 # Tic-Tac-Toe

 This program generates a model that contains pretty much every tic-tac-toe board, and the "optimal" computer move(s) for that position.
 Obviously, there is no need to make it this complicated.
 It is assumed that cross always goes first.

-## Versions

-- Version 1: Recursively generates boards in a backtracking manner and decides where the best move is (if any team has two in a row, it is optimal to place the piece there, otherwise, continue).
-This method is not very good for accuracy.
-Also, it lacks certain board configurations.
-- Version 2: All legal game configurations are considered, and simple logic is used to find the optimal move for each configuration.
+All legal game configurations are considered, and simple logic is used to find the optimal move for each configuration.

 ## Usage

-To use, you can do `$ python3 use.py VERSION` (where `VERSION` is `v1` or `v2`) and play the computer, or:
+To use, you can do `$ python3 use.py` to play against the computer, or:
 - Go into a Python session, and run the following:

   ```python3